fx-giant/giant-documentations/visual/heat-map.md

 ![Heat Map](./images/heat-map/heatmap.PNG)

 A heat map is a visualisation of a matrix where the individual values are depicted by different colours, to show their measurement in an easy to understand manner.
-The values are displayed by different colours in their matrix to give the metrics to show which values are interacted with more, but also lacks in the detail to provide "WHY" the values are interacted with in the first place.
-The heat map is generally used by analysts in order for them to be directed towards the areas of data that matter most for creating trends to benefit their respective projects.
+The values are displayed by different colours based on the threshold setting, which aids in identifying certain trends.
+For example, when the trending is set to "Decreasing Better" for a traffic flow dataset, we can identify which hour of the day where the traffic is extremely high (the respective cells will be depicted in Red colour).
+The heat map is generally used by analysts in order for them to spot trends and benefit from it for decision-making.

 ## Data Binding